frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 # DSM Tools Suite (EdgeTX Version)

-**NOTE: only for COLOR radios, for B&W, use the individual tools: Forward Prog, Telemetry**
+**NOTE: only for COLOR radios, for B&W, use the individual tools: Forward Prog, Telemetry  due to memory limitations**

 **UPDATE v2.0: Supports AS3X+ Version 3.2.7 firmware   (Jan 7, 2025)**